vdoan/AWS-Kong-ECS/README.md

 Once I received the code challenge, I started googling and found the architecture of Kong on AWS ECS is fairly basic.
 I stumbled upon [this article](https://medium.com/@nick.p.doyle/deploying-kong-to-aws-elastic-container-service-with-terraform-9de83d7e21) by [Nick Doyle](https://bitbucket.org/%7B5d0aaa3a-ab6b-4079-8249-6632d8831d28%7D/) that explained how to deploy Kong on AWS ECS.
 I thought it would be a good chance to learn terraform because I've never used it so far and it would be easier than using Cloudformation alone or Cloudformation with say Ansible and Make.
 Most of the code was done by [Nick Doyle](https://bitbucket.org/%7B5d0aaa3a-ab6b-4079-8249-6632d8831d28%7D/) I forked the code or rather duplicated it because it was on bitbucket, thought it should just work (famous last words :D) anyway after cleaning up syntax conflicts with the current terraform version and fixing terraform validation errors, I found that the Kong service on ECS along with the Dashboard never worked so I decided to remove some of the elements of the architecture to simplify the task and be able to deliver in time since you guys emphasized "no gold plating" so here is what I did

-1. The Original author designed this so that the Kong container would lookup secrets from SSM during startup and since this wasn't working I removed SSM secrets and added them as env vars in the task definition directly
+1. The Original author designed this so that the Kong container would lookup secrets from SSM during startup and since this wasn't working I removed SSM secrets and added them as env vars in the task definition directly, that is before I removed RDS completely as in 2
 2. The original solution had a postgresql RDS instance, this is also added complexity and takes a lot of time to provision and since Kong can be started in db-less mode I went ahead and removed this.
 3. Bastion hosts: Decided to remove bastion hosts because
    1. I can use session manager to login to ECS hosts directly